mufidu/mufidu.com/src/pages/projects/index.md

 Welcome to my (so-called) project showcase!
 As usual, all source codes are available on [my GitHub](https://github.com/mufidu).

+For potential employers, please feel free to also check out [my CV](/cv).

 Here are some of them:

 - ==Wisata Nusantara | Wisnu==